bentoml/BentoML/docs/source/concepts.rst

-Once an ML model is trained, a BentoService instance can bundle with the trained model with the :ref:`BentoService#pack <bentoml-bentoservice-pack-label>` method.
+Once an ML model is trained, a BentoService instance can bundle with the trained model with the :meth:`~bentoml.BentoService.pack` method.
 This trained model is then accessible within the API function code via :code:`self.artifacts.ARTIFACT_NAME`.
 In the example above, the artifact is initialized with the name ``"model"``, so the user code can get access to the model via